 How to apply

-WUSC accepts applications only from the following countries of asylum: Jordan, Kenya, Lebanon, Malawi, and Tanzania.
+WUSC accepts applications only from the following countries of asylum: Jordan, Kenya, Lebanon, Malawi, Tanzania, and Uganda.

 If you are a mandated refugee living in one of these countries and wish to apply to the SRP, you must: